marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <pre> OWASP A7</pre>

-There is possible get visible information about "content, which not planned to be visible";
+Possible to get and see information about "content, which not planned to be visible";

-And also possible just to use "user's browser" and action for get content, which should be covered.
+And for this is possible to use only "user's browser" and action for GET content (which should be covered).

-Not enough check, protection-checks and some mistakes with design it.
+Not enough checks, protection-checks and also some mistakes with design it.

 Most of this places - I noted under the project-application.

-There is possible do a lot of steps (different ones) and required to choose...
+To fix it - possible to do a lot of steps (different ones) and required to choose...

-Usually this is based on "design" of application.
+Usually based on "design" of application.

 <hr />
 <b> Cross-Site Request Forgery (CSRF) </b>